Bertrand/handlebars-objc/README.md

 Going Further
 -------------
 If you like to read reference documentation, read the [Handlebars public API reference documentation](http://fotonauts.github.io/handlebars-objc/api_doc/).

+Since handlebars-objc if fully compatible with handlebars.js, please refer to [handlebars.js documentation](http://handlebarsjs.com/) for a complete description of handlebars syntax.

 The doc folder contains some guides that will help you learn how to use handlebars-objc step by step:
  - [Introduction](https://github.com/fotonauts/handlebars-objc/blob/master/README.md): This guide